What Causes Cystic Fibrosis?

-There are about 1,800 different CFTR mutations that can cause CF. The most common mutation is named F508del, and approximately two-thirds of all CFTR mutations worldwide are F508del.
-While having 2 copies (homozygote) of F508del has historically been associated with severe disease, many of the less common mutations are associated with less severe clinical symptoms.
-Detailed information about known CFTR mutations is available from scientists at Johns Hopkins University and the Hospital for Sick Children in Toronto, Canada.
+There are about more than 1,700 different CFTR mutations that can cause CF. The most common mutation is named F508del, and approximately two-thirds of all CFTR mutations worldwide are F508del mutations.
+While having two copies of F508del has historically been associated with severe disease, many of the less common mutations are associated with less severe clinical symptoms.

 Cystic Fibrosis carriers can pass their copy of the CFTR gene mutation to their children.
 Each time two CF carriers have a child together, the chances are: